Drosophila melanogaster: Genome

 The genome of D. melanogaster (sequenced in 2000, and curated at the FlyBase database) contains four pairs of chromosomes—an X/Y pair, and three autosomes labeled 2, 3, and 4.
 The fourth chromosome is relatively very small and therefore often ignored, aside from its important eyeless gene.
 The D. melanogaster sequenced genome of 139.5 million base pairs has been annotated and contains around 15,682 genes (Ensemble release 73), including 13,822 protein-coding genes.
 More than 60% of the genome appears to be functional non-protein-coding DNA.
 Determination of sex in Drosophila occurs by the X:A ratio of X chromosomes to autosomes, not because of the presence of a Y chromosome as in human sex determination.
 Although the Y chromosome is entirely heterochromatic, it contains at least 16 genes, many of which are thought to have male-related functions.

 There are three transferrin orthologs, all of which are dramatically divergent from those known in chordate models.

+The D. melanogaster genome has undergone continual refinement.
+Release 6 of the reference genome (strain ISO-1) from 2015 "effectively exhausts clone-based technologies for mapping and sequencing", producing numerous corrections compared to the previous release.
+It measured 143.9 million base pairs (133.88 of which are on chromosome-arm scaffolds), the increase reflecting the additional work done to tackle repetitive regions.
+Some repetitive sequences in heterochromatin remain beyond the researchers' reach.
+An independent 2024 assembly of the same strain using a new technique (PacBio HiFi) produced an extra 4.17 million base pairs total and 8.0 million base pairs on chromosome arms.

+In 2024, a near-complete "telomere-to-telomere" genome assembly was produced for D. melanogaster strain Canton S, closing 93.28% of gaps in the release 6 genome.
+This was enabled by a combination of PacBio HiFi, Oxford Nanopore ultra-long reads, and Hi-C data.
+It measured 161.63 million base pairs, though a lot of the increase relative to reference appear to reflect actual strain-to-strain variation (and not an error in the R6 genome).

+D. melanogaster originated in sub-Saharan Africa and populations diverged as the species expanded across the globe.
+As of 2024, there are more than 1439 genome sequences representing the global diversity of this species, allowing for a detailed estimate of its global evolutionary history.